 The ambition to put in place a Green One UN House dates back to the very start of the joint vision of the Government and the UN for the One UN initiative in Viet Nam.
 From the outset, bringing all UN staff to work together in one building has been an integral part of the UN reforms and the political commitment for this is expressed in the Prime Minister’s decree issued in September 2009 on the establishment of the Green One UN House as an integral pillar of the One UN initiative in Viet Nam.
 At the end of December 2012, the Government of Viet Nam and the United Nations reached a new milestone in advancing the UN reform effort by signing a Memorandum of Agreement (MOA) for the construction of the Green One UN House.
 This allowed the UN in Viet Nam to award a contract and to start the renovation works to create the House.

-The Green One UN House is expected to be ready for UN agencies to move in during the first quarter of 2014.
+The Green One UN House is expected to be ready for UN agencies to move in during the last quarter of 2014.

 The construction of the house is funded by the financial contribution provided by several donors to the Green One UN House, including Australia, Finland, Ireland, New Zealand, Norway, Saudi Arabia, Spain, Switzerland, the UK and the United Nations Environment Programme.
 In addition to awarding the UN in Viet Nam a 99 plus 99 year lease on the land and the previous UN Apartment Building to renovate as the Green One UN House, the Government has also contributed to the financial viability of the project by granting a ten year rent-free benefit to all UN agencies participating in the Green One UN House.

 Watch the latest update videos on the Green One UN House bellow:

 22 May Update

 26 February 2014 update

 November 2 - November 30

 UNDP Administrator Helen Clark visits Green One UN house